DigitalDataServices/GeocortexMenuComponents/README.md

 Geocortex and Latitude Geographics are registered trademarks of Latitude Geographics Group Ltd. in the United States and Canada, and are trademarks in other jurisdictions around the world.

-## Contact

-This is provided free to

 ## License

-This is free and unencumbered software released into the public domain.

-Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software, either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.

-In jurisdictions that recognize copyright laws, the author or authors of this software dedicate any and all copyright interest in the software to the public domain.
-We make this dedication for the benefit of the public at large and to the detriment of our heirs and successors.
-We intend this dedication to be an overt act of relinquishment in perpetuity of all present and future rights to this software under copyright law.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF